-Under her tutelage, the Yellowjackets are 176-73 and have had 10+ wins in every season.
-She has coached ten players to All-America honors, including 1st Team selections in Michelle Relin ('16), Tara Lamberti ('16), Sayaka Abe ('17) and Nancy Bansbach ('18).
-She also has aided in the development of 33 players to a total of 59 All-Liberty League awards.
+Andreatta’s teams are 190-82 over the past 13 seasons, with ten players honored as All-Americans during those years, including 1st Team selections in Michelle Relin ('16), Tara Lamberti ('16), Sayaka Abe ('17) and Nancy Bansbach ('18).
+Andreatta also developed 33 players to a total of 59 All-Liberty League awards.

 In 2018, Andreatta and Rochester embarked on a record setting campaign, one which saw UR reach the NCAA Division III Tournament for the fourth straight year and record a school record 19 wins, ending the season 19-3.
 The 'Jackets reached the national quarterfinals (Elite 8) for the third time in four seasons and held 20 of 22 opponents to one goal or less, ranking near the top of Division III in a number of statistical categories including shutouts, goals against average, save percentage, penalty corners and defensive saves.